sulu/sulu/UPGRADE.md

 app/console sulu:upgrade:0.16.0:time
 ```

+In the website you should change the output if time to your format.

 If you use the field in another component you should upgrade your api that it returns time values in format (hh:mm:ss).

 ## Security